Andy-Dickinson/Pytorch_notes/pytorch_notes.md

 # Alternatively
 device = (
-            "cuda" if torch.cuda.is_available()  # available on systems with NIVIDIA GPUs else "mps" if torch.backends.mps.is_available()  # available on macOS systems that support Metal (Apple silicon e.g. M1/M2 chips) else "cpu"
+            # cuda is available on systems with NIVIDIA GPUs
+            "cuda" if torch.cuda.is_available()
+            # mps is available on macOS systems that support Metal (Apple silicon e.g. M1/M2 chips)
+            else "mps" if torch.backends.mps.is_available()
+            else "cpu"
         )
 tensor = tensor.to(device)